wyhinton/DIYCartographyDisplay/README.md

 - Use of data types as classes to keep data strongly typed and modular
 - Centralized state management provided via an [easy-peasy](https://easy-peasy.vercel.app/) store

+## Future Maintence

+- It's possible that the current google spreadsheets API could be deprecated.
+Google Sheets APIv4 now requires a token, and while v3 is not yet deprecated, a different CMS service might need to be used in the future.

 ## Browser Stack

 - [Material UI](https://material-ui.com/)